yuvalmGS/gigaspaces-wiki-jekyll/sbp/capacity-planning.markdown

 {% tip %}
-You may decrease the raw object footprint (not the indexes footprint) using the depanlinkGigaSpaces Serialization APItengahlink./lowering-the-space-object-footprint.htmlbelakanglink
+You may decrease the raw object footprint (not the indexes footprint) using the [GigaSpaces Serialization API](./lowering-the-space-object-footprint.html)
 {% endtip %}

 {% tip %}
 You can reduce the JVM memory footprint using the `-XX:+UseCompressedOops` JVM option.
 It is part of the JDK6u14 and JDK7.
-See more details here: depanlinkhttp://wikis.sun.com/display/HotSpotInternals/CompressedOopstengahlinkhttp://wikis.sun.com/display/HotSpotInternals/CompressedOopsbelakanglink.
+See more details here: [http://wikis.sun.com/display/HotSpotInternals/CompressedOops](http://wikis.sun.com/display/HotSpotInternals/CompressedOops).
 It is highly recommended to use the latest JDK release when using this option.
 {% endtip %}

 # Active Clients vs. Cores vs. Heap Size
 Since the IMDG kernel is a highly multi-threaded process, it has a relatively large number of active threads handling incoming requests.
 These requests could come from remote clients or collocated clients.
 Here are a few examples:

 - any remote call involves a thread at the IMDG side that handles the request.
 - a notification delivery might involve multiple threads sending events to registered clients.
 - any destructive operation (write, update, take) also triggers a replication event that is handled via a dedicated replication channel, which is using a dedicated thread to handle the replication request to the backup IMDG instance.